iTwin/itwinjs-core/docs/presentation/Content/PropertyCategorization.md

 Finally, category nesting can be achieved using [property category overrides](./PropertyCategorySpecification.md) - see the [Controlling Category Nesting Through Property Category Overrides section](#controlling-category-nesting-through-property-category-overrides) for more details.

-### Controlling Category Nesting of Related Properties
+### Controlling category nesting of related properties

 [RelatedPropertiesSpecification](./RelatedPropertiesSpecification.md) has an attribute `relationshipMeaning` which tells whether the related properties should be displayed as if they belong to the selected instance or a separate (related) instance.
 In the latter case, a new nested property category group is created based on the related class.
 Example: